MultiVariate (Dynamic) Generalized Addivite Models

 Sarah Heaps, among many others.

 A series of vignettes cover data formatting, forecasting and several extended case studies of DGAMs.
-A number of other examples have also been compiled:
+A number of other examples, including some step-by-step introductory webinars, have also been compiled:

 - Distributed lags (and hierarchical distributed lags)